mahfuz0712/python-package-builder/README.md

 ## License

-This project is licensed under the MIT License.
+License: This project is proprietary software.
+Use is subject to the [Mahfuz Proprietary Software License Agreement](LICENSE).
+Commercial use is strictly prohibited without a paid license.